TERREMEMBER/znbase/docs/content/latest/deploy/kubernetes/multi-zone/_index.md

 <p>

 <a href="https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html">Amazon Elastic Kubernetes Service</a> and <a href="https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters">Google Kubernetes Engine</a> supports multi-zone Kubernetes clusters automatically.
-The following instructions highlight how to deploy a 3-zone YugabyteDB cluster on a 3-zone Kubernetes cluster.
-Both these deployments use the standard single-zone YugabyteDB Helm Chart to deploy one third of the nodes in the database cluster in each of the 3 zones.
+The following instructions highlight how to deploy a 3-zone ZNbaseDB cluster on a 3-zone Kubernetes cluster.
+Both these deployments use the standard single-zone ZNbaseDB Helm Chart to deploy one third of the nodes in the database cluster in each of the 3 zones.

 <p>